devjseu/YAMVC/README.md

 Yet Another MVC library.
 Why?
 Because.
 Without reason...

 ##Danger
-Use only for your own risk!
+Use only on your own risk!